 In this post, you’ll learn what the REST Debugger is, how to launch it and copy and paste REST components into Rad Studio or C++ IDE; how to connect a REST Service; how to use the ExchangeRates API, and how to use the REST Debugger to automatically setup and connect components.

 What is the REST Debugger?

 In RAD Studio there is a superbly useful tool called the REST Debugger.
 It comes included with RAD Studio C++ Builder.
 It is very useful to test REST Requests such as “Gets” and “Posts” to see what effect they have and view their results.
-It is very easy to automatically set up the REST components with their parameters which can then be pasted or copied into your source code – potentially saving you hours of coding.
-We can easily set up the components by using REST Debugger Tool in RAD Studio – either C++ Builder or Delphi – it works with both.
+It is very easy to automatically set up the REST components with their parameters, which can then be pasted or copied into your source code – potentially saving you hours of coding.
+We can easily set up the components by using the REST Debugger Tool in RAD Studio – either C++ Builder or Delphi – it works with both.

 How do I launch the REST Debugger in RAD Studio?

 You can launch the REST Debugger from the Tools menu of RAD Studio.
 The Embarcadero REST Debugger empowers developers to explore, test, and ultimately understand how a RESTful web service works.
 You can dive right into REST data with filterable JSON blobs, streamlined OAuth 1.0/2.0 authentication, and configurable request/resource parameters.
 You can directly copy and paste REST components from the REST Debugger to the RAD Studio, Delphi, or C++Builder IDE.
 This enables the configuration and consumption of REST services in Delphi or C++Builder apps with just a few clicks.